spinnaker/spinnaker.io/content/en/docs/guides/user/managed-delivery/pinning/index.md

 ---
-title: "Pinning an Environment"
+title: "Pin an Environment"
-linkTitle: "Pinning an Environment"
+linkTitle: "Pin an Environment"
-weight:
+weight: 10
-description:
+description: >
+  Pin an environment so it doesn't change
 ---

 You can pin an environment to a specific artifact version to ensure that all resources in the environment stay on that version.
 Until the pin is removed, that environment won't change to a new version of the artifact.